Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

 As we defined a watchpoint on the 'Solid' participant at the flap tip (see `precice-config.xml`), we can plot it with gnuplot using the script `plot-displacement.sh.` You need to specify the directory of the selected solid participant as a command line argument, so that the script can pick-up the desired watchpoint file, e.g. `plot-displacement.sh solid-gismo`.
 The resulting graph shows the x displacement of the flap tip.
 You can modify the script to plot the force instead.

 ![Flap watchpoint](images/tutorials-perpendicular-flap-stress-displacement-watchpoint.png)

-The G+Smo solver includes both linear and nonlinear versions of the Newmark time integrator for time-dependent structural problems.

-The linear version iterates using a constant stiffness matrix $K$.
-The nonlinear version iterates using an updated Jacobian matrix $J$ to account for material or geometric nonlinearity.

-By default, the solver runs in linear mode.
-To switch to nonlinear mode, simply add `--nonlinear` to `run.sh`.

 {% disclaimer %}
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.